suinkangme/CodeJam2022/README.md

 Staying Awake while Driving 💤 ⚡ Problem Carriers drive large trucks for several hours straight, and if they are not well rested, they can experience fatigue and sleepiness on the road.
 Drowsiness while driving is hazardous for carriers and surrounding drivers.
 Keeping carriers awake and alert could save lives.

-Concepts
+<h3>💡Concepts💡</h3>
-: A carrier is a trucker that moves loads of merchandise from point A to point B. A broker posts loads they need delivered on load boards to try to get their loads hauled by a carrier.
+- A carrier is a trucker that moves loads of merchandise from point A to point B. A broker posts loads they need delivered on load boards to try to get their loads hauled by a carrier.
 A pain point is a common issue or problem faced by carriers and brokers that makes their jobs more difficult.

-<h4>🎯Our solution🎯</h4>
+<h3>🎯Our solution🎯</h3>
 - Does your drivers ever find themself dowsing off while driving long distance?
 Sweat no more, this algorithm can save the day.
 By monitoring change in speed, it can alert drivers by rewarding good driver and penalizing bad drivers.

 <h4>Inspiration</h4>